-At least fourteen killed in another US attack on four suspected narco-boats
+At least 14 killed in another US attack on four suspected narco-boats

-U.S. forces killed 14 people in attacks on four suspected narco-boats in the Pacific Ocean.
-The information was confirmed by Defense Secretary, Pete Hegseth.
+U.S. forces killed 14 people in strikes on four suspected narco boats in the Pacific Ocean, Defense Secretary Pete Hegseth confirmed.

 "A total of 14 narco-terrorists were killed (...) with one survivor.
-All strikes were in international waters with no U.S. forces harmed", Hegseth said in a posting on X about the strikes conducted the previous day.
+All strikes were in international waters with no U.S. forces harmed," Hegseth said in a post on X about the strikes conducted the previous day.

 ">Yesterday, at the direction of President Trump, the Department of War carried out three lethal kinetic strikes on four vessels operated by Designated Terrorist Organizations (DTO) trafficking narcotics in the Eastern Pacific.